HoEmpire/NewIO/README.md

 ## Run a test
 + make changes in src/dmotion/test/test_servo.cpp
 + Then use roslaunch to test
++ make sure you have the authority of the USB port
  ``` cpp
   roslaunch dmotion test_servo.launch
  ```